An inexpensive laundry method to freshen up and remove sweat stains, body oils and discolouring from your clothes and bed linen.

 Kat, I owe you an apology.
 I literally had a little giggle when I read this advice you gave me, since I had tried every chemical under the sun (and including the sun).
 I had even used vinegar before, but neat and only as a final rinse.
 But, faced with the alternative of throwing out the majority of hubby’s wardrobe (and, if I’m honest, a whole bunch of mine too), I decided to give it a go anyway.
 I couldn’t believe it, it worked!
 But maybe too well – I now have a huge pile of clothes waiting for the treatment.
 Anyway, thanks so much.
 You have saved us from having to throw out what we really couldn’t afford to.

-Did you know?
-You should not use fabric softener in the washing machine?
-And in sweat stained clothes in particular it add’s to the build up and can make yellowing worse.
+Did you know… you should not use fabric softener in the washing machine?
+In sweat stained clothes in particular it add’s to the build up and can make yellowing worse.
 Instead of using fabric softener use 1/2 cup of vinegar as you normally would fabric softener.
-It will naturally soften your laundry.
-The vinegar smell disappears when the fabric dries.
+It will naturally soften your laundry, and the vinegar smell will disappears when the fabric dries.